adrelanos/Whonix-documentation/TimeSync.md

 * Most Virtual Box time synchronization features get disabled by Whonix.
     * Guest additions time synchronization gets disabled in */etc/init.d/htpdate* at run time.
 See Virtual Box bug report [VBoxService --disable-timesync broken](https://www.virtualbox.org/ticket/10828).
 They say it's actually not a bug.
 It's a missing feature, that running instances of VBoxService can not be modified in their settings.
 Whonix would need to edit */etc/init.d/vboxadd-service* by adding *--disable-timesync* [source](https://www.virtualbox.org/ticket/2928).
 Whonix developer adrelanos does not see a reliable way to do so.
 If the guest additions get automatically updated in future the option would get overwritten.
 That's why Whonix added a line in */etc/init.d/htpdate* to turn it off completely.
 Guest additions time synchronization gets disabled, but the rest of the guest additions continues to work fine.
 Unless you have a better idea, it's an acceptable workaround.
     * built in time synchronization features get disabled by *VBoxManage setextradata "$VMNAME" "VBoxInternal/Devices/VMMDev/0/Config/GetHostTimeDisabled" "1"* at build time.

+* Whonix-Gateway and Whonix-Workstation
-* When Whonix-Gateway or Whonix-Workstation get powered on, they still get their time from the host.
+    * When get powered on, they still get their time from the host.
 The user is advised to modify the biossystemtimeoffset in Advanced Security Guide, chapter [Network Time Synchronization](https://sourceforge.net/p/whonix/wiki/Advanced%20Security%20Guide/#network-time-synchronization). ^6^
+    * 0.6.2 and above: Time Sanity Check before tails_htp will be executed, this ensures, that the host clock is sane and not slow in 1980.
+User gets advised to fix its host clock in such cases.
-* After Whonix-Gateway and Whonix-Workstation are connected to the Tor network, they use a modified [tails_htp](https://tails.boum.org/contribute/design/Time_syncing/) to set the system clock. ^7^
+    * After they are connected to the Tor network, they use a modified [tails_htp](https://tails.boum.org/contribute/design/Time_syncing/) to set the system clock. ^7^
+    * 0.6.2 and above: Time Sanity Check after tails_htp was executed.
+This should catch eventual bigger bugs and attacks.
+User gets informed if it fails.

 * On Whonix-Workstation,
+    * Using Boot Clock Randomization (Whonix 0.6.2 and above), i.e. after boot, the clock is set randomly between 5 and 180 seconds into the past or future.
+This is useful to enforce the design goal, that the host clock and Whonix-Workstation clock should always slightly differ.
+It's also useful to obfuscate the clock when tails_htp itself is running, because naturally at this time, tails_htp hasn't finished.
-    * every hour, at a random time, tails_htp will set the clock again.
-    * This is useful for machines running for long time periods without reboot.
+    * Every hour, at a random time, tails_htp will set the clock again.
+This is useful for machines running for long time periods without reboot.
     * An adversary could guess if someone is running a hidden services with constant clock adjustments, that it's hosted inside a Whonix-Workstation.
 It's unknown if the clock adjustments by tails_htp are big enough to enable an adversary to guess that.
         * **TODO**: Open question... "*ntpd adjusts the clock in small steps so that the timescale is effectively continuous and without discontinuities*" - is that possible with an tails_htp like appraoch as well?

 * Whonix-Gateway
+    * Doesn't use Boot Clock Randomization.
+If the assumption is correct, that the ISP can detect clock jumps by observing Tor's TLS client hello, clock jumps should be avoided to prevent fingerprinting Whonix users.
     * Uses tails_htp after booting.
     * Using it at all is better against Attack (1) when using a bridge.
     * **TODO**: Open question, run tails_htp also every hour at a random time on Whonix-Gateway?